Is Having a Pet Good For a Child?

-Every kid deserves to grow up with a pet.
+Every child deserves to grow up with a pet.
 A beloved animal does wonders for a child’s physical, emotional, and mental development.
-For a child, the unconditional love exchanged, the anxiety reduced, and the commitment to caring for a life can set them on a solid path.
-If you think your child is ready, here are some factors to consider as you choose what kind of pet to get.
+For a child, the unconditional love exchanged, the reduction of anxiety felt, and the commitment to caring for another life can set them on a stable path.
+If you think your child is ready, here are some factors to consider as you choose what kind of pet to get for your family.

 Include your children in the process.
-Teach them the important lesson of veterinarian costs and how to evaluate pet insurance by considering covered services and deductibles.
+Teach them the vital lesson of veterinarian costs and evaluate pet insurance by considering covered services and deductibles.
 Also, show them how to choose the right provider.
-For instance, according to Pet Life Today, Embrace offers insurance that covers accidents, illnesses, wellness visits, and preventative care.
+For instance, according to Pet Life Today, Embrace offers insurance covering accidents, illnesses, wellness visits, and preventative care.

 Whatever pet you decide to get will require a daily feeding or two.
-To prepare your child for that key responsibility, give them a daily task that they have to do for a certain amount of time, every day, before they can get a pet.
+To prepare your child for that principal responsibility, give them a daily task to do for a certain amount of time before they can get a pet.
 Some chores you can give them to prepare are:

 - Taking out the trash